Abhishekraina7/Servify/README.md

 - agents/: A Node.js-based agent that runs on servers to collect metrics and send them to the backend.
 - backend/: A Node.js server (likely using Express) that processes agent data and provides APIs for the frontend.
 - frontend/: A React-based web application with components for rendering CPU, memory, and network charts.

-# How to Set Up Locally
-### Follow these steps to set up and run Servify on your local machine.
-Ensure you have Node.js (v14 or higher) and npm installed.
-**Prerequisites**
-- Node.js (v14 or higher)
-- npm
-- Git
-- A server environment to run the agent (e.g., Linux, Windows, or macOS)

 ### Sneak peak into the project